Last updated: September 12th, 2024

 Instead of using sugar and water, we opted for simple syrup to make this mezcal cocktail recipe easy.
 We then added lime juice and orange bitters in place of Angostura bitters.
 The citrusy flavors complement the smoky mezcal and balance the sweetness for a nice, smooth sip.

-Add a little pineapple juice, and this citrusy mezcal old fashioned will make you think you’re sitting on the beach enjoying a nice bonfire sunset.
+Add a little pineapple juice, and this citrusy mezcal old fashioned will make you think you’re sitting on the beach enjoying a nice bonfire and sunset.

-How To Make The Best Mezcal Cocktail
+How To Make A Pineapple Mezcal Old Fashioned

-1. Choose the right glass – This is extremely important.
+- Choose the right glass – This is extremely important.
 Much like plating a dinner, cocktail presentation is an art and can change how the cocktail feels and tastes.
 We recommend a small, modern whiskey or rocks glass for this mezcal cocktail.
 Since it’s a sipper, choose a glass that properly fits the drink – not overflowing, but not a sad pour.
 And a modern glass hints at the fresh take on the cocktail inside.

-2. Add a small amount of ice to the glass – We love using a single, giant ice cube or sphere for this cocktail.
+- Add a small amount of ice to the glass – We love using a single, giant ice cube or sphere for this cocktail.
 This provides just the right amount of ice to chill the drink, but less surface area than multiple “standard” cubes.
 This means that your drink will stay cold without getting watered down too quickly.

-3. Add the remaining ingredients – mezcal, pineapple juice, lime juice, and a dash of orange bitters and simple syrup.
+- Add the remaining ingredients – mezcal, pineapple juice, lime juice, and a dash of orange bitters and simple syrup.

-4. Stir to chill, and serve – optionally garnished with a pineapple wedge!
+- Stir to chill, and serve – optionally garnished with a pineapple wedge!

 How Much Is A Dash?